orange-fruit01/orange-fruit01.github.io/README.md

 - Integrated the system with a Raspberry Pi 4, enabling real-time processing and seamless operation.
 - Optimized system performance for hardware accuracy and speed in detecting various Philippine banknotes.

-### TalentLens: AI-Resume Screener (May 2024 - Aug 2024)
-- Utilized Amazon Titan Embed Text to convert PDF resumes into vector representations for semantic analysis.
-- Deployed Claude Sonnet 3.5 AI to assess resumes based on key criteria like skills, experience, and qualifications.
-- Automated the rating and sorting of applicants, saving time for hiring teams to focus on the most promising candidates.
-- Stored output in Google Sheets and updated applicant information in DynamoDB for seamless tracking and analysis.

 ## Hobbies and Interests